6.4500 Design for the Web: Languages and User Interfaces

 If you submit after the deadline, it will count towards your slack hours.

-Exercise 1: Adding animation on your chat app (20%)
+Exercise 3: Adding a profile to your chat app (55%)

 {